Trump has vowed to free Jimmy Lai. A Hong Kong court is about to decide the media mogul’s fate

 “He’s 77 this year, turning 78 at the end of the year, any type of incarceration is incredibly worrying for his health, never mind the solitary confinement and the diabetes,” he said, calling his father’s prolonged solitary confinement “a form of torture.”

-“And during the summer, Hong Kong goes up to 30, almost 40 degrees, and he’s in a little concrete cell, so he bakes in there.
+“And during the summer, Hong Kong goes up to 30, almost 40 degrees (Celsius), and he’s in a little concrete cell, so he bakes in there.
 We’re incredibly worried about him.”

 The Hong Kong government said it strongly condemns what it calls “misleading statements” about the treatment of Jimmy Lai in custody.